Monitor your GitHub Repos with Docker and Prometheus

 Install Dashboard

-I created a Dashboard template which is available on GitHub Stats Dashboard.
-Download the dashboard and select from the Grafana menu -> Dashboards -> Import
+I created a dashboard template that is available on the GitHub Stats Dashboard.
+Download the dashboard and select from the Grafana menu -> Dashboards -> Import.

-This dashboard is a starting point to help you get started with graphing your GitHub Repos.
-If you have any changes you would like to see in the Dashboard let me know so I can update Grafana site as well.
+This dashboard is a starting point for graphing your GitHub Repos.
+If you have any changes you would like to see in the Dashboard, let me know so I can update the Grafana site as well.

 Conclusion